MuchiriAndrew/studentdetails/README.md

 The project is a Java form where a student submits his/her details

-Source code in the src file
+Source code in the src file in the master branch